Do Characterizing Flavors in E-Liquids Appeal to Youth?

 For e-cigarettes and liquids, though, the evidence is considerably thinner on the ground and no internal documents from companies exist suggesting a desire to appeal to youth.
 It would be expected that the effect of flavors in cigarettes on youth uptake would carry over to e-cigarettes, but at present the evidence doesn’t back this assertion.
 However, characterizing flavors’ role in appealing to youth in cigarettes is clearly at the root of the concern about e-cigarettes.

 Black Note’s Position on Characterizing Flavors and Marketing to Youth

 Here at Black Note, we strongly believe that the marketing of nicotine-containing products to youth is immoral and dangerous.
-We don’t use any characterizing flavors in our e-liquids, with only tobacco and menthol available, and we also don’t add any artificial colors, preservatives or additives to our e-liquid.
+We don’t use any characterizing flavors in our e-liquids, with only tobacco and menthol available, and we also don’t add any artificial colors, preservatives or additives to our best tobacco e-juice.

 While we don’t think that other e-liquid or e-cigarette companies are using flavors to appeal to youth (at least in general), we entirely understand the source of the concern.
 That’s one of the reasons we’ve made our flavors tobacco and menthol only; we have no desire whatsoever to attract any customers other than adult smokers and already-switched vapers, and our flavor-selection is a testament to that fact.